vectordotdev/vector/rfcs/2021-07-20-8288-csv-enrichment.md

 This function will look up a single row within the dataset.
 If a single row is found that data is returned as an object, otherwise this function will error.

+A metric will be emitted to indicate the lookup time.

 #### `search_rows`

 This function returns the results as an array of objects.
 If no row is found an empty array is returned.
 Multiple results just result in multiple rows in the array.

+A metric will be emitted to indicate the lookup time.

 #### Parameters